tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 		- Have the goal update to the other frontier
 	- front to end
 		- Have the goal remain to be the other side (root or goal)
-- For front to front, the
+- For front to front, the heuristic is often max(2g, g+h)

 ## Search Contours